xinkjs/xink/README.md

 ## Additional Features

 - CSRF protection: checks content type and origin ([ref](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#disallowing-simple-content-types)).
 If you don't want this, set `check_origin` to `false` in the xink plugin configuration.
-- etag helper: returns 304 with no body, instead of 200 with body, if request etag equals response etag.

 ## Types